 Reputed to be the largest island atoll of the Cooks, Penrhyn is also the northernmost island and probably the most remote and most difficult to access.
 But the immense spectacular lagoon of 233 square kilometres, much of which is surrounded by the glistening pearl shell and the border of a coral ring, make the challenge of visiting this island worth it.

-Also recognised as Tongareva, Mangarongaro, Hararanga, and Te Pitaka, its population lives on two settlements at opposite ends of the lagoon – Omaka which sits on Moananui Islet and is the seat of the council and Tetautau on Pokere Islet on the eastern rim.
+Also recognised as Tongareva, Mangarongaro, Hararanga, and Te Pitaka, its population lives on two settlements at opposite ends of the lagoon – Omoka which sits on Moananui Islet and is the seat of the council and Tetautua on Pokere Islet on the eastern rim.

 The former owes its beginnings to an airstrip built by the Americans during WWII where the remains of fuselage from a bomber still lie as a memory.
 On the other side barely visible, the rest of the Penrhyn population lives harmoniously with the sea and their unspoiled environment – reaping their living from the land and its waters.

 Tongareva as one might well imagine, is variously translated as ‘Tonga floating in Space’ or ‘Tonga in the Skies’ or ‘A Way from the South’.
 And is the name the ancient Polynesian voyagers gave it, for it did seem to its neighbours – in Manihiki and Rakahanga - that the atoll did indeed float in a vast space.
 But the name Penrhyn comes from the boat Lady Penrhyn commanded by Captain Sever who landed in 1788, on his way from the Isle of Wight to found the convict colony in Australia.
 And it's the name that has stuck.
 Bennett Island, origins of which are not known, is also a name it has been known as.